andrew-curthoys/curthoys-io/2021_04-ski_trip/content/traveler/2021_04-ski_trip/day_1.md

 date: 2021-05-04
 category: traveler

 I had planned to turn in early the night before but an unexpected text from an old friend had me throwing darts until after my bedtime.
 I won 5 games to 2 so at least I had that going for me.
-I still woke up in time for work and after taking care of some business & a bit of final packing I headed off to the airport.
+I still woke up in time for work and after taking care of some business & a bit of final packing I head to the airport.
 The IAH parking was a shitshow as normal but I was able to find a spot and zip through security with about 30 minutes to spare.
 I boarded a relatively empty flight to Denver, where my 1.5 hour layover stretched to 2.5 hours due to United having to change crews.
 No matter, I watched the second half of Tottenham’s 2-2 draw to Everton at a cantina while enjoying a Dos Equis Amber and a grilled beef taco salad.

 My flight from Denver to Reno was a little fuller, and I exchanged my aisle seat with a dad and a toddler so they could sit next to mom & big bro across the aisle.
 My magnanimity knows no bounds.
 The move payed off, however, because I was able to get a few winks on the flight but more importantly I got my first breathtaking views of Lake Tahoe.
 It is an absolutely magnificent wonder of geology.
 From the vantage point of the plane I could see how high above the desert floor the basin of water stood, a seeming Sword of Damocles over the city of Reno.